operand/agency/README.md

 ## Invoking Actions

-At the end of the `ChattyAI` `"say"` implementation, we see the first instance of `everything`'s messaging protocol. `ChattyAI` returns a response to the sender by calling:
+At the end of the `ChattyAI` `"say"` implementation, we see an example of using `everything`'s messaging protocol. `ChattyAI` returns a response to the sender by calling:

 ```python
 self._send({